Is There Such A Thing As Humane Slaughter?

 Factory-farmed chickens are kept in restrictive sheds, with little or no access to the outdoors.
 Most factory-farmed pigs are kept in ‘sow stalls’, or cages so small they can’t even turn around.
 Factory-farmed cows may spend time outdoors, but are still confined to feedlots without access to pasture or grass.
 Ducks are denied proper swimming water for the duration of their lives, which are always cut far too short.

 There is nothing ‘humane’ about denying an animal access to the sun and the ground beneath their feet, or suppressing their natural behaviors.
-Breeding practices designed to maximize weight gain (or production of eggs and milk) also cause animals stress, ill health, and even premature death.
+Breeding practices designed to maximize weight gain (or production of eggs and milk) also cause animals stress, ill health, and premature death.
 As Game of Thrones actor Jerome Flynn said:

 “[Animals’] lives are miserable from the moment they are born, until the day the lorries arrive to take them to slaughter.
 Yes, at the end of all this suffering, they are hauled off to the abattoir, where the sights and smells of blood and entrails are stomach-turning.”